 Is living off-grid illegal?
 That depends.
-When it comes to legally living off-grid, there are many different aspects to look at.
+When it comes to living off-grid legally, there are many different aspects to look at.
 To begin with, what exactly do we mean by off the grid?

-We are going to look at living off grid as a comprisal of several different factors: the electrical grid, harvesting rainwater, food independence, and sewage management.
-Should one be able to remove themselves from others’ involvement in these four regions, they can effectively be called being “off the grid.”
+We are going to look at living off-grid as a comprisal of several different factors: the electrical grid, harvesting rainwater, food independence, and sewage management.
+If one can remove themselves from others’ involvement in these four regions, they can effectively be called “off the grid.”